magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > just another application of the DRY principle.
 This could be the
 > starting point of a CLJS validation library based on `defprotocol` and
 > incorporating the CLJ/CLJS shared part of the validation: the data
 > validation.
-A validation process could be seen as two parts process:
+A validation process could be seen as a two-part process:
 > the data validation part and the user interface rendering part.
 By
 > separating the concerns you can even end up with something practical
 > for the clojure-ist community.

-Finally, we have to review the `validate-form` and the `init` functions as well.
+Finally, we need to update the `validate-form` and the `init` functions as well.

 ```clj
 (defn validate-form [evt email password]